typescene/typescene.github.io/docs/ref/PageViewActivity.md

 ## ![](/assets/icons/spec-class.svg)class PageViewActivity {#PageViewActivity}
 {:.spec}

-Represents an application activity with a view that is rendered as a full page.
+Represents an application activity with a view that is rendered as a full page (when active).

 ### Constructor
 ```typescript